fanhuan/en/_posts/2024-12-03-Goodness-of-fit.md

 However, as you can see, nothing was mentioned about the significance of coefficients.
 When I ask chatGPT, it says: "Testing whether a coefficient in a linear regression model is significant is not typically classified as a type of model evaluation.
 Instead, it is considered part of inference or hypothesis testing about the relationships between variables in the model."
 Oh my.
 Inference.

+# Brian's understand of inference

+When I was taking [JHU's Data Science Specialization on Coursera](https://www.coursera.org/specializations/jhu-data-science#courses), one of the course is __Statistical inference__.
+It happens after __Reproducible Research__ and before __Regression Models__.
+In the beginning of the course, Brian Caffo defined it as `the process of drawing formal conclusions from data.`, which is further defined as `settings where one wants to infer facts about a population using noisy statistical data where uncertainty must be accounted for`.
+Not very conclusive.
+Later in the course we talked about probability, conditional probability, expectations, variance, common distributions, asymptopia (law of large numbers and central limit thereom), t confidence intervals, hypothesis testing, pValues, power, multiple testing and resampling.
+So some basic statistical concepts.

 # Kyle's understand of inference.

 In [Kyle's](https://communityecologyconservation.com/people/) advanced statistics [course](https://en.xtbg.ac.cn/at/cs/202405/t20240521_663204.html) where I co-teach, he did mention about inference and back then I did pause to contemplate on this word.
 On the slide for __Inference__ he says: